sddion/Badboy/README.md

 1. Insert the USB drive
 2. The script creates a loot folder, gathers information, and generates a zip file.
-3. The zip file is moved to a specified destination (replace 'F:\' with your pendrive's drive letter).
+3. The zip file is moved to a specified destination (replace 'F:\' with your pendrive's drive letter (line 570)).
 4. Autorun triggers the script execution
 5. System information is gathered
 6. Autorun deletes the temporary files on the local system and Data is saved in the USB drive